jamesoff/simplemonitor/docs/alerters.rst

     :required: false
     :default: false

-    fire this alerter (for a failed monitor) every iteration
+    fire this alerter (for a failed monitor) every iteration.
+See also :confval:`allow_reminders`.

 .. confval:: urgent